Thursday, 30 August 2018

 Unlike Scarlett O’Hara, who does work in her own businesses to achieve success, the only job that Amber ever does is acting – which she uses as a way of attracting richer lovers.

 This scandalous story aroused plenty of horrified opposition in 1944 America, from the churches and conservative commentators.
 It was banned in many states as “pornographic”… Of course this only increased sales, as the public were aware that this was a “naughty” book and fun to read.
-Winsor had done a lot of research, and while it was by the standards of the day a raunchy read, she
+Winsor had done a lot of research.
+While it was by the standards of the day a raunchy read, she

 did create a reasonable accurate picture of Restoration London, its court and its impoverished citizens…She wrote in events like the outbreak of Plague, the Great Fire of London, and the intrigues of Court life…